List of Cheers characters: Frederick Crane

 Frederick Gaylord Crane (Christopher and Kevin Graves; Luke Tarsitano and Trevor Einhorn on Frasier) is the son of Frasier and Lilith Sternin.
-"Freddy" made his first appearance as a baby on Cheers, while his parents were still married; he appears in several episodes throughout the show's run.
-Frederick was born during the eighth season episode "The Stork Brings a Crane".
-He was delivered in a taxicab while Lilith was on her way home from the hospital after an episode of false labour.
-Lilith tolerated the pain by biting down on one of the cab driver's fuzzy dice.
+"Freddy" made his first appearance as a baby on Cheers, while his parents are still married; he appears in several episodes throughout the show's run.
+Frederick is born during the eighth season episode "The Stork Brings a Crane".
+He is delivered in a taxicab while Lilith is on her way home from the hospital after an episode of false labor.
+Lilith tolerates the pain by biting down on one of the cab driver's fuzzy dice.

 Captain Dobbins

 Captain Dobbins (Robert Machray) is a fire marshal who is often the victim of pranks at Cheers.
 He appeared in several "Bar Wars" episodes, in which the Cheers gang thought he was an agent of Gary's Olde Town Tavern, only to be proved wrong.
 He also appeared in the final season, when the Cheers gang suspected Robin Colcord of hiding money belts at Cheers.
 They suspected Captain Dobbins of stealing the money belts, only to be proved wrong yet again.
 He appeared in four episodes.